awsdocs/amazon-ecs-developer-guide/doc_source/security-iam-awsmanpol.md

 ## `AWSApplicationAutoscalingECSServicePolicy`<a name="security-iam-awsmanpol-AWSApplicationAutoscalingECSServicePolicy"></a>

 You can't attach `AWSApplicationAutoscalingECSServicePolicy` to your IAM entities\.
 This policy is attached to a service\-linked role that allows Application Auto Scaling to perform actions on your behalf\.
-For more information, see [Service\-linked roles for Application Auto Scaling](/autoscaling/application/userguide/application-auto-scaling-service-linked-roles.html)\.
+For more information, see [Service\-linked roles for Application Auto Scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-service-linked-roles.html)\.

 ## `AWSCodeDeployRoleForECS`<a name="security-iam-awsmanpol-AWSCodeDeployRoleForECS"></a>

 You can't attach `AWSCodeDeployRoleForECS` to your IAM entities\.
 This policy is attached to a service\-linked role that allows CodeDeploy to perform actions on your behalf\.
-For more information, see [Create a service role for CodeDeploy](/codedeploy/latest/userguide/getting-started-create-service-role.html)\.
+For more information, see [Create a service role for CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-create-service-role.html) in the *AWS CodeDeploy User Guide*\.

 ## `AWSCodeDeployRoleForECSLimited`<a name="security-iam-awsmanpol-AWSCodeDeployRoleForECSLimited"></a>

 You can't attach `AWSCodeDeployRoleForECSLimited` to your IAM entities\.
 This policy is attached to a service\-linked role that allows CodeDeploy to perform actions on your behalf\.
-For more information, see [Create a service role for CodeDeploy](/codedeploy/latest/userguide/getting-started-create-service-role.html)\.
+For more information, see [Create a service role for CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-create-service-role.html) in the *AWS CodeDeploy User Guide*\.

 ## Amazon ECS updates to AWS managed policies<a name="security-iam-awsmanpol-updates"></a>